We have a Taijiquan (Tai Chi) program for everyone. Come practice with us and feel welcome!

 Call Us E-Mail Us

 Since Taijiquan (Tai Chi) is a principles-based art, the underlying principle is always the same, what changes is the complexity of its application.
-A 90 minutes class is structured like this:
+In an ongoing program, a class is usually divided in three parts:

 Program at The Glebe